rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/f3c13945-ac3e-4d61-abb2-4ec72784faa5)

-Either way when you import the metadata either automatically or manually, the Game Name, Languages, GameID1, along with Version and Update in the File Info tab should all be auto-populated. **NOTE: THIS TOOL DOES NOT SUPPORT IMPORTING FULL XCIS OR MULTI-TITLE CARTS YET.
+Either way, when you import the metadata either automatically or manually, the Game Name, Languages, GameID1, along with Version and Update in the File Info tab should all be auto-populated. **NOTE: THIS TOOL DOES NOT SUPPORT IMPORTING FULL XCIS OR MULTI-TITLE CARTS YET.
 It can only truncate FullXCIs into Default XCIs + Initial Areas for now.**

 If for whatever reason the metadata import messes up, you can always manually type or adjust the values.
 You can ignore the "Scene Release" checkbox if you're submitting a personal dump.
 If you're adding scene release, check it and skip to the Scene Release section at the bottom.